KutlwanoP555/3088-Project-Design/README.md

   - 5V @ 1.5 A max ±5% accuracy
 - ✅ **Include an ON/OFF switch**:
   - OFF: Leakage current < 30 μA
-  - ON: Must deliver up to 2 A peak current
+  - ON: Must handle up to 2 A peak current
   - Must shut down both 5V and 3.3V rails

 ---